DCLunam/HebbianLearning/README.md

 It uses Hebbian learning, and uses strenghtening and weakening of connections to stabilize and limit weight values.
-Connection weights are modeled following notions of long term potentiation and long term depression more info and comments Angel Tovar aetovar@unam.mx ;
+Connection weights are modeled following notions of long term potentiation and long term depression more info and comments Angel E. Tovar-Romo, Universidad Nacional Autónoma de México (UNAM) aetovar@unam.mx ;
 eugenio.tovar@gmail.com